Muneer44/Python-Keylogger/README.md

 This application is a Proof-of-Concept [PoC] to understand the working of a keylogger, purely intended for educational purposes.
 Do not use it to compromise any unauthorized device; demonstrate on your own devices only.

-> NOTE: This application is deliberately not packaged into an executable to avoid malicious usage.
+> NOTE: This application is deliberately not packaged as an executable to avoid malicious usage.